 As a prerequisite to participation by my student in IHSA athletic activities, I certify and acknowledge that I have read this form and understand that my student must refrain from performance-enhancing substance use and may be asked to submit to testing for the presence of performance-enhancing substances in his/her body.
 I do hereby agree to submit my child to such testing and analysis by a certified laboratory.
 I further understand and agree that the results of the performance-enhancing substance testing may be provided to certain individuals in my student's high school as specified in the IHSA Performance-Enhancing Substance Testing Program Protocol which is available on the IHSA website at www.IHSA.org.
 I understand and agree that the results of the performance-enhancing substance testing will be held confidential to the extent required by law.
-I understand that failure to provide accurate and truthful information could subject my student to penalties as determined by IHSA.

-E this Glenbard High School District #87 hich they participate.
-The parent's sign (PLEASE PRINT - Parent/Guardian Name) (Parent/Guardian Signature) (Date)
+Student athletes will be asked to sign this Glenbard High School District #87 Extracurricular Coc Agreement prior to each season in which they participate.
+The parent's signature is only require once per school year.
+(PLEASE PRINT - Parent/Guardian Name) (Parent/Guardian Signature) (Date)